gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 #define EXECUTE_FROM_BINARY
 #define USE_MP3_PLAYER_MOD

-10. now link the new module and test the relocatable version.
+10. now link the new module via upload and test the relocatable version.

-since we can not use the Pin assigments from Tasmota in all cases we must provide a pin select command for some drivers
+since we can not use the Pin assigments from Tasmota in all cases we must provide a pin select command for some drivers.
+GUI solution in development

 modules may be loaded (linked) via file system or via upload in console "upload module"